krokedil/paysoncheckout-for-woocommerce/README.txt

 = 2018.04.09    - version 1.2.3 =
 * Tweak			- Change priority to 999 for filter woocommerce_locate_template so that PaysonCheckout template file doesn't get overwritten by other plugins/themes.
-* fix			- Changed text domain for "Select another payment method" label so it uses translation files in plugin.
+* Fix			- Changed text domain for "Select another payment method" label so it uses translation files in plugin.

 = 2018.04.05    - version 1.2.2 =
 * Tweak         - Improved error logging/handling.